SoSeDiK/YEGS/README.md

 This script tries to improve controls, automate repeatable things, and bring some useful shortcuts.

 > [!IMPORTANT]
-> Script is made solely for 1920x1080 game resolution with stable 60FPS and low ping in mind (not a necessity, but some things *might* not work as expected).
+> Script works with 1920x1080 and 2560x1440 (should work with any resolution), with stable 60FPS and low ping in mind (not a necessity, but some things *might* not work as expected).
 The script might not work unless the game is in [borderless mode](https://gaming.stackexchange.com/a/376533).
->
-> There are no plans to adapt it to other resolutions in the near future.

 ---